-These news and media reports help a broader audience understand what can be achieved using the RC approach.
+These news and media reports help a broader audience understand what can be achieved using the Respecting Choices approach.

 Stephanie Anderson Named Respecting Choices® Deputy Executive Director

 Being Prepared for the Final Days (CBS Sunday Morning)